perwestin/docs/contents/docs/tutorials/accounts.md

 ## Acquire an access token for Account Information

 Get a token to use for subsequent calls to the API.
-The scope should be set to `accountinformation? .
+The scope should be set to `accountinformation`.

     curl -X POST
 		[AUTH_HOST]/connect/token